iamgweej/iamgweej.github.io/_posts/2020-06-19-async-explorer.markdown

 Let's consult [Wikipedia](https://en.wikipedia.org/wiki/Coroutine)!

-> Coroutines are computer program components that generalize subroutines for non-preemptive multitasking, by allowing execution to be suspended and resumed.
+> Coroutines are computer program components that generalize subroutines for [non-preemptive multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking), by allowing execution to be suspended and resumed.

 Let's break it down a little.

 For me, a subroutine is a piece of code that accepts parameters, and "executes".
 That is, processes that parameters, produces side effects, and returns a value.
 Now, according to Wikipedia, a coroutine is a subroutine that can be "suspended and resumed".
 The way I understand that, I'm getting a picture of a subroutine "taking a nap", which we can later wake up and continue.
-Notice that I'm explicitly choosing to not mention multithreading or scheduling.
+Notice that I'm explicitly choosing to not mention [multithreading](https://en.wikipedia.org/wiki/Multithreading_(computer_architecture)) or [scheduling](https://en.wikipedia.org/wiki/Scheduling_(computing)).
 These concepts, which can be similar (and maybe I'll explore that in a future post), are not in my scope currently.

-Let's look at an example written in Zig, which shows pretty clearly what we're dealing with:
+Let's look at an example written in [Zig](https://ziglang.org/).
+I think the way Zig supports async is great for a first example, more so than Python or C++,  because it's very "low-level" - It shows pretty clearly what we're dealing with when we're using coroutines:

 ```zig
 // This prints stuff